Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - Synology becomes the primary long-term delta copy engine

-- The same namespace alignment ensures only new/changed data moves
+- The same namespace alignment ensures only new or changed data moves

 25. Closing